 The cards listed above are oftentimes referred to as “Barry Bonds Rookie Cards” but officially, and logically they are not.
 The reasons are simple.
 For decades the hobby has had criteria that were used to determine true RCs.

 For starters, a product must be distributed nationally in pack form when released.
 The principle here is to give all collectors a fair and equal chance at owning one.
 Also, cards created as part of a board game or distributed in specialty boxed sets as a themed extension or a spin-off, like the ones shown above, should not be considered rookie cards.

-Please don’t misunderstand me and think that I’m against these cards because I am not.
+However, please don’t misunderstand me and think that I’m against these cards because I am not.
 If I come across them at a show or as part of a trade I’ll be sure to pick them up, they’re great sports cards.
 I just want to identify them for what they truly are.
 I’m okay with referring to them as Rookie Year or Rookie Related as COMC has done.
 But to say they are RCs is incorrect.